 - Visits to community health centres for respiratory-related symptoms were high compared to previous years.
-Respiratory visits were highest in the West - Visits to community health centres for respiratory-related symptoms are increasing in North and West, decreasing in Central, and stable in Southeast
+Respiratory visits were highest in Central. - Visits to community health centres for respiratory-related symptoms are increasing in Central, decreasing in North, and stable in West and Southeast